 Parents may view their child's academic progress through our online grade book, PowerSchool.
 Teachers communicate student academic progress through PowerSchool by writing score notes for individual assignments.
-Expect a score note for assignments below a C (grades 7/8) or at LP or below (grades 5/6).
 MS faculty expects students and parents to periodically check PowerSchool.
 If parents have concerns about a specific academic matter, they should not hesitate to contact the subject teacher directly.